nml-knight/CSky2TopoCraft/readme.md

 UC

 #### QGIS Visualisation
 Set this to visualise your map data in the QGIS map canvas.
 Each layer of map data involved in the process of heightmap creation will be loaded into QGIS and added to an unexpanded group in the Layers legend panel.
 The heightmap layers will be set to singleband pseudocolour and given a colour ramp (default 'Spectral').
 The worldmap layer will be left as singleband gray.
 Analytical hillshade and slope layers will then be created for relief and shading purposes.
-Both the worldmap buffer and the heightmap buffer will be drawn and symbolised to show the non-playable and playable areas of the resulting CS2 map.
+Both the worldmap buffer and the heightmap buffer will be drawn and symbolised to show the non-playable and playable areas of your finished CS2 map.

 TODO: coordinate points layer visualisation, custom colour ramp.